AjinGixtas/Get_user_youtube_subscription_using_web_scraping/README.md

   *Step 4: Right clicking on an empty place on the page and click on inspect.

   *Step 5: The developer console of your browser should appear now.
-In the "Inspector", look for a the string "<body>".
+In the "Inspector", look for a the string <body>.

    (NOTE: Due to Youtube's website constantly changing, the string might have some stuff in between "y" and ">" such as dir="ltr", rounded-container="", modern-dialog="", etc...).